 However, other several studies claim that the financialization in real industry is mainly to pursue short-term profits rather than preventive savings (Yuchao Peng et al., 2018).
 It leads to the transfer of income from the non-financial sector to the financial sector, and may expose the economy to debt tightening and long-term recession risk (Palley, 2013).
 Along the same lines, Hongjian Wang et al.(2017) prove that financialization does not ease the financing constraints of firms, but even more, produces a squeeze-out effect on corporate R&D innovation.
 As illustrated in Yong Du et al.(2017), negative effects of financialization hinder the development of NFCs’ main business in the future.

-the virtual economy can increase monetary wealth, enhance purchasing power, and promote the development of the real economy to a certain extent, the virtual economy will not directly enhance material wealth such as technology and services, even under the profitable carnival boom of China's finance, real estate and usury, the profits of the company flowed to the virtual economy, which not only did not support the investment of the real industry, but caused the excessive expansion of the virtual economy and the self-circulation of funds in the financial system (Laijun Luo et al.,16).
-This,.
-To a certain extent, it has led to the hollowing out of the real industry, causing an imbalance in the economic structure, undermining the law of the economy itself, and hindering the transformation and upgrading of the industrial structure (Ortiz, 2014).
-As it is found that although the appropriate financial architecture itself may be the source of value creation, but for emerging economies and transition economies, the indiscriminate formulation of a market-oriented financial development system may be potential risk (Tadesse, 2002).
+The virtual economy can increase monetary wealth, enhance purchasing power, and promote the development of the real economy to a certain extent.
+However, it does not directly enhance material wealth such as technology and services.
+Even under the spree of finance, real estate and usury loans industries in China, a large number of the firm’s profit flows to the virtual economy, which should have supported the investment of the real industry.
+This kind of corporate behavior causes the excessive expansion of the virtual economy and the self-circulation of capital in the financial system (Laijun Luo et al., 2016).
+To a certain extent, it leads to the hollowing out of the real industry, causes an imbalance in the economic structure, undermines the law of the economy itself, and hinders the transformation and upgrading of the industrial structure (Ortiz, 2014).
+As suggested in Tadesse(2002), the appropriate financial architecture itself may be the source of value creation, but for emerging economies and transition economies, the indiscriminate formulation of a market-oriented financial development system may hide risks.

-It can be seen that although the impact of financialization on economy and corporate behavior still has different views in theory.
-In general: at the macro level, excessive financialization leads to capital that should have flowed to the real industry, but flows, but it has flowed away from the real world to the virtual economy field such as finance and real estate, causing industry hollowing out; at the micro level, the income obtained by NFCs should form the corporate capital accumulation , which is used to expand reproduction and technological innovation, but it is invested in the financial market and the real estate sector under the influence of financialization.
+From academic points of view, the impact of financialization on economy and corporate behavior is ambiguous.
+In general, from the macro perspective, excessive financialization leads to capital that should have flowed to the real industry, but flows to the virtual economy field such as finance and real estate, causing the hollow phenomenon of the real industry.
+From the micro perspective, the income obtained by NFCs should form the corporate capital accumulation to be used in expanding reproduction and technological innovation.
+However, under the influence of financialization, it is invested in the financial market and the real estate sector.
 What is more serious is that this not only causes insufficient funds for business operations and real investment, but also erodes the entrepreneurial spirit and risk-taking willingness.
-CThey have become increasingly short-sighted under the guidance of the short-term benefits of financialization, and has gradually divorced from the origin of the operating NFCs.
+Corporate behaviors become increasingly short-sighted under the guidance of the short-term benefits of financialization, and gradually divorces from the origin of the operating NFCs.

-In addition, there are many literatures, more, that from the macroscopic perspective focus on the opening of Chinese capital market (Zihui Yang and Chuanglian Chen, 2015), interest rate and exchange rate marketization (Ji Yang et al., 2015), etc
+In addition, many existing literatures, more from a macro perspective, focus on reducing financial suppression and promoting financial deepening by the opening up of Chinese capital market (Zihui Yang and Chuanglian Chen, 2015), interest rate and exchange rate marketization (Ji Yang et al., 2015), etc.

-In brief, to reduce financial suppression and promote financial deepening.
-Theoretical research on the exploration of corporate financial behavior from a micro perspective is still insufficient. eseThis may be due to the relatively low history of the development of corporate finance in China, and the excessive trust in the financial industry's support for economic development in theory and practice.
-Therefore, in the face of the accelerating trend and reality of Chinese NFCs’ financialization, it is necessary to carry out more systematic theoretical research, in order to further grasp the value creation that may be brought about byNFCs’corporate financialization
+In brief, theoretical research on corporate financial behavior from a micro perspective is still insufficient.
+This may be due to the relatively low development of Chinese corporate financialization and the excessive trust in the financial industry's support for economic development in theory and practice.
+Therefore, in the face of the accelerating trend and reality of Chinese NFCs’ financialization, it is necessary to carry out more systematic theoretical research, so we can further understand the value creation and potential risks and hazards NFCs’ financialization may cause.

-Research hypothesis
+2.2 Research hypothesis